wix-incubator/rapido/README.md

  - Measures the evaluation and compile time of the page's scripts
  - Easy to use [Chai](http://chaijs.com) plugin for incorporating performance testing into your testing workflow
  - More to come!

+## Why though?
+Rapido was created in order to accomplish a number of goals:
+1. Measure JavaScript execution time in the browser easily
+2. Measure bundle size and build time easily
+3. Introduce a small-ish API for these things
+4. Have an ability to add tests for these to our testing workflow (and to our CI)
+5. Get raw numbers and not an overall score (like the one [Lighthouse](https://github.com/GoogleChrome/lighthouse) gives)

+## Okay, so why haven't you used \<insert similar project here\>?
+We have created Rapido because any other solution didn't suite us well, and because some of them (a lot) are more focused on performance for mobile, they didn't suite us even more.

 ## Install
 ```bash